 - Being put on probation means that you have fallen short in upholding your responsibilities as an NHS Member.
 Therefore, you must remedy the situation by the end of the next semester.
-For example, if you were short 3 hours of service, you must turn in 18 hours of service by the end of the semester: 15 regular hours + 3 makeup hours.
+For example, if you were short 3 hours of service, you must turn in your probation points by the end of the first nine weeks of the next semester.
 Failure to meet one's responsibilities again will lead to dismissal from NHS.

 - Leadership points can be earned by leading a school or community organization.
 You can also earn a leadership point by attending the Leadership Seminar offered by NHS once a semester.
 Additionally, there are certain events like Kids' Kamp or National Student Leadership Week, where you can run a committee which will earn you a leadership point.

 How do I know how many points I have?

 - Yes!
 However, you must submit a approval email for the event.
 An email must be sent to the Vice President of Service who has the final determination over whether it may count and for how many points.
 Please attach the confirmation email you receive from the Service VP to your point form when you turn it in.

 - Point statuses are updated online at the end of each semester.
 We do not keep continuous records of point totals due to the size of the organization, so members must take responsibility for tracking their own point totals.
 It is recommended that all members make a copy of their point forms before turning them in.

 What should I do if I think there is an error with my points?

 - Point forms should be in at room 2002.
 There is a folder hanging outside the door where all point sheets are deposited.